Get Involved

 One suggestion that we heard was to hold more small group meetings throughout the community before convening any large public workshops.
 Based on this suggestion, we reached out to additional community groups such as the Sierra Club, Corcoran High School and the Cicero Chamber of Commerce, to provide background information on The I-81 Challenge, share the information we learned to date, and gather community input about the process.

 See the Resources box for a summary of the focus group findings.
-If you would like a printed copy of the focus group report, please contact the SMTC at 315-422-5716 or e-mail contactus@theI81challenge.org.
-A printed copy is also available at the Central Branch of the Onondaga County Public Library (5th Floor).
+A printed copy of the focus group report is available at the Central Branch of the Onondaga County Public Library (5th Floor).